Ernestoffor/Data-Lake-in-AWS-EMR/README.md

 ![EMR Cluster Architecture](/images/architecture.png)

-Data is processed and extracted to realise five tables, namely:
+Data is processed and extracted to realise five tables in a star schema, namely:
 * **songplays_table (a Fact-Table)**- a table computed from the log records where page = NextSong.
 These are songs that can be played.
 The table has the following fields:
     * songplay_id of IntegerType
     * start_time of DoubleType